86challenge/rules/rules.typ

           - Whiteline KCA335
         ],

-        [Camber plates], [Any],
+        [Camber plates], [- Any],
       )
     + Rear camber with stock, unmodified, and undamaged components is not restricted
     + Rear camber with adjustable components shall not exceed -2.0 degrees
-    + Rear camber may be adjusted only using the following parts:
+    + Rear camber may be adjusted using only the following parts:
       #table(
         columns: 2,
         align: (left, left),